HabitatFramework/UserGuide/preface/preface.rst

 This Preface explains a little about the HLU Tool, the community of people who develop and use it, and the licensing conditions for using and distributing it.

 :doc:`../introduction/introduction`  explains why the HLU Tool is needed, what it does and where it comes from.

 :doc:`../concepts/concepts`  is a brief outline of the key concepts of the HLU Tool.

 :doc:`../menus/menus`  describes all the user interface menu items and buttons on the HLU Tool.

 :doc:`../interface/interface`  describes all the user interface windows and components of the HLU Tool.

 :doc:`FAQ <../faq/faq>`  has a list of commonly asked questions and their answers.

+:doc:`../glossary/glossary`  contains a brief glossary and description of commonly used terms.

 :doc:`../appendix/appendix`  introduces tips for optimising performance and known issues with the tool.

 .. index::